2-Fluorodeschloroketamine: Comparison to other halogen-substituted ketamine variants

 For general (halogen) substitutions of ketamine, docking strength for CYP2B6 follows the pattern H < Br < Cl < F. The parameter of internal clearance follows the pattern Br > Cl > F > H. Lastly, K_{m} (Michaelis constant) follows the pattern of Br < Cl < F < H, and as such the in-vitro metabolism rate follows the inverse pattern, namely Br > Cl > F > H.

 Adverse effects

 Possible effects and dangers

 In 2019, 2-FDCK was found in poisoned individuals in Hong Kong in combination with other ketamine-type drugs.

 Legal status

 Due to the fast emergence of NPS, new substances such as 2-FDCK are often not yet specifically mentioned in controlled substance legislation.
 As a result, NPS are sometimes marketed as "legal highs".
 2-FDCK is currently illegal in Italy Japan, Latvia, Singapore, Sweden, Switzerland, as well as being covered by blanket bans in Canada, Belgium, and the UK.

 In October 2023 the ECDD recommended that 2-FDCK be added to Schedule II of the Convention on Psychotropic Substances of 1971.

+As of February 2026 2F-DCK is banned in the Netherlands and not sold anymore by research chemical shops, being replaced by 2F-NENDCK.

+United States

+On January 20, 2026 the DEA announced a temporary order to add 2-FDCK to Schedule 1 under the Controlled Substances Act on or after February 19, 2026.